 Over to you

 If you’ve ever found yourself tripping over a complicated explanation, I hope you’ll find some of these tips useful.
-And if you need a little more handholding to turn your complicated information into a compelling story, please get in touch or find out more about our whiteboard animation services!
+And if you need a little more handholding to turn your complicated information into a compelling story, please get in touch or find out more about our evidence-backed whiteboard animation services!
 We can help.
 And be sure to check out more of the whiteboard animation examples in our portfolio

 Finally, if you enjoyed this blog post, please let me know by signing up to my email list.